leolpaz/Leaderboard/README.md

 # To-Do-List

-> On this project we create a leaderboard using an external API.
+> On this project I create a leaderboard using an external API.

 ![screenshot](./app_screenshot.png)

-On this milestone I set up the project
+On this milestone I set up the project, as well as create a basic HTML markup.

 ## Built With